athulya01011976-ux/Data-learning-journey/Case_study/ecommerce-business-case/README.md

 Project Description
-This repository contains a business case simulation where I played the role of a data analyst working with an e-commerce startup.
+This file contains a business case simulation where I played the role of a data analyst working with an e-commerce startup.

 The business problem was intentionally ambiguous to reflect real-world stakeholder conversations.